Cupertino

 Continue to enforce Title 24 requirements for energy conservation and evaluate utilizing some of the other suggestions as identified in the Environmental Resources/Sustainability element.

-Continue to enforce Title 24 requirements for energy conservation and evaluate utilizing some of the other suggestions as identified in the Environmental Resources/Sustainability element.
-In 2019, the City adopted REACH codes which will assist in achieving the City's sustainability goals.
-The City has Chapter 16.58 Green Building Standards Code that requires certain projects to achieve LEED certification or similar.
-In 2022, the City began enforcing Title 24 requirements for Substandard Housing: Respond to and address complaints involving substandard housing conditions, particularly those involving conditions which violate California Health and Safety Code sections 17920.3 and 17920.10.
-The City is committed to the prevention and elimination of blight and slum conditions.
-With the passing of AB 838, the City has the ability to provide additional health and safety services and thus ensure housing conditions remain standardized for its residency.
+The City continued to enforce Title 24 requirements for energy conservation and evaluate using some of the other suggestions as identified in the Environmental Resources/Sustainability element.
+In 2020, the City adopted REACH codes, which were further amended in 2022, that will assist in achieving the City's sustainability goals.
+The City has Chapter 16.58, Green Building Standards Code, that requires certain projects to achieve LEED certification or similar.

 Ongoing: 2014-2022